kashifkhattak/south-lander/README.md

-# Tour Management Service
+# South Lander

-Tour-Management-Service is a MERN stack-based web application designed to streamline the process of planning and booking personalized tours.
+South Lander is a MERN stack-based web application designed to streamline the process of planning and booking personalized tours.
 This platform offers an array of customizable tour plans, allowing users to tailor their travel experiences to their preferences.

 ## Table of Contents